Röstigraben

-Röstigraben (/de/; lit.
-'Rösti ditch' or 'Rösti trench', also transcribed Röschtigraben to reflect the Swiss German pronunciation /gsw/) is a term used to refer to the cultural boundary between German-speaking Switzerland and Romandy, the French-speaking parts.
+The Röstigraben (/de/; lit.
+'Rösti ditch' or 'Rösti trench', also transcribed Röschtigraben to reflect the Swiss German pronunciation /gsw/) is the cultural boundary between German-speaking Switzerland and Romandy, the French-speaking parts.
 There is also the term Polentagraben, referring to the boundary between German-speaking cantons and the Italian-speaking canton of Ticino.

 The term first appeared during World War I, when neutral Switzerland stood between the warring German Empire and the French Republic.

 Etymology

 The first part of the term is derived from the Swiss German name for hashed potatoes, rösti, which originated in the canton of Bern and is considered typical of Swiss German cuisine.

 Graben has both the concrete and abstract meaning of "rift", with the Saane/Sarine river valley in the bilingual canton of Fribourg separating the linguistic areas.
 The Swiss-French use a similar expression: barrière de rös(ch)ti, literally "rösti barrier", or rideau de rös(ch)ti "rösti curtain" (reminiscent of the Iron Curtain).
 Just like Röstigraben it has become a familiar facetious expression used whenever differences arise, e.g. different voting results.